 Born Free and Blue Cross’ One Click Away report, published in 2015, revealed 57% of licensed high street pet shops in Great Britain sold one or more species of wild animal.
 For example, primates, meerkats, venomous snakes and birds of prey were all available to buy.

-Now, latest research by Born Free reveals that more than 4,700 dangerous wild animals are being kept privately, and legally, under licence in Great Britain under the Dangerous Wild Animals Act 1976; including more than 230 primates, 700 venomous snakes, and at least 292 dangerous wild cats.
+Now, latest research by Born Free reveals that nearly 5,000 dangerous wild animals are being kept privately, and legally, under licence in Great Britain under the Dangerous Wild Animals Act 1976; including at least 240 primates, 650 venomous snakes, and 250 dangerous wild cats.
 The Dangerous Wild Animals Act requires inspection and licensing for species considered to pose a risk to humans yet, as it is public health and safety legislation, it barely covers animal welfare.

 Write to your MP to call for an end to the keeping of wild or exotic animals as pets in Great Britain.

 Please take action today!
 Use the link below to find out the contact details for your MP and write to them to call for action.